Conference

 Sifting of abstracts

-We will ask people to declare their interests in an abstract on the basis of:
+For both scoring groups we asked people to declare their interests in an abstract on the basis of:

 • you should not score your own abstract